larsoyd/ArchLinuxTutorials/arch_kde_tutorial.md

 ### OPTIONAL: THE MAGIC OF REISUB / Enable REISUB via sysctl

-This is an optional but highly recommended tweak which enables all the Magic SysRq functions needed for **REISUB.** REISUB is a *last resort* fail safe to reboot a Linux system without using the power button if the system is completely unresponsive. **IF your system is ever frozen on Linux DO NOT EVER use the power button to forcibly shut it down, I am not joking when I say that literally every file system issue I have ever had on Linux was the result of me doing that.** This exists so that you don't have to mess up your system like I did before using this. - Here is what it is, how to use it, and why you should want to enable it despite the risks:
+This is an optional but highly recommended tweak which enables all the Magic SysRq functions needed for **REISUB.** REISUB is a *last resort* fail safe to reboot a Linux system without using the power button if the system is completely unresponsive. **IF your system is ever frozen on Linux DO NOT EVER use the power button to forcibly shut it down, I am not joking when I say that literally every file system issue I have ever had on Linux was the result of me doing that.** Now the problem is that without REISUB the rare times your system is completely unresponsive you have no choice but to risk it by using the power button.
+REISUB solves that so that you don't have to mess up your system like I did before using this. - Here is what it is, how to use it, and why you should want to enable it despite the risks:

 * WHAT: REISUB is an emergency restart procedure for Linux.
 You use it when the computer appears completely frozen and normal options, such as closing programs, switching terminals, or choosing Restart, no longer work.